ReferenceType/StandardNetworkLibrary/README.md

 # Standard Network Library
 High Performance, easy to use network library supporting 16k+ concurrent clients.
-Provides infrastructure for high throughput message passing, P2P, Nat Traversal, Reliable Udp.
+</br>Provides infrastructure for high throughput message passing, P2P, Nat Traversal, Reliable Udp.
-</br>This repository consist one main core assembly and several serialization spesific implementation assemblies.
+</br>This repository consist of main core assembly and several serialization spesific implementation assemblies.
-## Core Network Liblary
+## Core Network Library
  Network Library, which is the core of entire network library.
 It has all the logic associated with the network system and sub systems, starting from raw bytes to abstractions such as P2P lobbies.
 It provides generic templates to be used with any serialization methodology.

-### Core Models
+### Core Components
 Plug&Play high performance models, working with raw bytes.
 - ```Tcp Server/Client model``` with dynamic buffering and queueing sub systems, bytes can come fragmented like regular sockets.
 - ```Tcp Byte Message Server/Client``` where bytes are sent with 4 byte lenght header.
 It ensure atomic message delivery without fragmentation.